mohebifar/angular-persian/README.md

 Usage
 =====

-To use this package add `angular-persian-tools` as a dependency to your app module, then you can easily use the tools provided in the package.
+To use this package add `ngPersianTools` as a dependency to your app module, then you can easily use the tools provided in the package.

+    var app = angular.module('myApp', ['ngPersianTools', /* Other deps ... */]);

 Convert Number to Persian Representation
 -------------------------